 How is eyelid surgery performed?

 Upper eyelid surgery can be performed under local anesthesia with mild sedation.
-Dr. Kenkel prefers to perform lower eyelid surgery under general anesthesia.
-The surgery usually takes 1 to 2 hours depending on the extent of your procedure and what is required.
+Dr. Kenkel prefers to perform lower eyelid surgery under general anesthesia in the operating room.
+Eyelid surgery usually takes 1 to 2 hours depending on the extent of your procedure and what is required.

 What happens the day of eyelid surgery?